FilipWirsen/pp5-ci/README.md

 <img src="readme_assets/home-page.png">

 ### Footer
 <img src="readme_assets/footer.png">
+The footer has the same colors as the navbar and features information about the company, our social media links, usefull links on the website and our contact information.
+The footer also contains a form where users can sign up to our newsletter.

 ### Deals Page
 <img src="readme_assets/deals.png">
+The Deals page displays all products that are have a discount.

 ### Course Reviews Page
 <img src="readme_assets/course-reviews.png">
+The course reviews page shows all of our reviews and helps the user find new exciting courses to visit.

 ### Contact Page
 <img src="readme_assets/contact-page.png">
+The contact page contains all of our contact information

 ### Profile Page
 <img src="readme_assets/profile.png">
+The Profile page has a form on the left side that lets the user save their prefered shipping details, on the right side it displays all of the users past orders.

 ### Cart Page
 <img src="readme_assets/cart.png">
+The Cart page contains an overview of all of the items added by the user, the information is displayed in a table that contains a product info field, price field, quantity field and a subtotal field, the user can also change the quantity and update the table or they can delete a product from the table by clicking the "delete" button.
+If the cart is empty the user table is empty and the page contains the text "Your cart is empty."
+And shows the "Keep Shopping" button.

 ### Product Page
 <img src="readme_assets/products.png">
+The Product page contains a sort select to filter the products price, rating and name.
+The products are displayed side by side with an image, name, description, price and rating.

 ### Product Detail Page
 <img src="readme_assets/product-detail.png">
+The Products Detail page contains a link at the top witch lets the user know what product they are viewing and lets them go back to either the product page or the home page.
+The page is divided into two sides.
+The left side contains the product image and the right side contains the products sku, name, rating, price and description.
+Beneth this the user can select a quantity they wish to add to their bag and then by clickling the "Add to Cart"

 ### Toasts